glamorous-chi/RESTful-API/README.md

 ### Alternatively,
 #### Initialize a new project

-1. Create a new Node.js project and initialize it with npm:
+1. Create a new Node.js project on your local computer and initialize it with npm:

    ```bash
    npm init -y